 "Go back to the plantation!" a man shouted.

 Henry turned to the white kranks in the stands over first base way.
-He scanned a moving river of faces but before he could find that fool and give him a piece of his John Brown mind, Henry heard uneven footfalls coming his way.
+He scanned a moving river of faces but before he could find that fool and give him a piece of his free mind, Henry heard uneven footfalls coming his way.